Richard Marcone

-Richard Gabriel Marcone (born 21 January 1993) is an Italian professional footballer who plays as a goalkeeper.
-Marcone received Italy youth national team call-up in 2013.
+Richard Gabriel Marcone (born 21 January 1993) is a professional footballer who plays as a goalkeeper for club Picerno.

+Marcone received an Italy youth national team call-up in 2013.

 Club career

 Siena

-Born in Bucharest, Romania Marcone started his professional career at Italian club Siena.
-He joined the Tuscan team from Esperia in temporary deal on 30 August 2007.
-The deal later turned to definitive deal.
-He was the member of the under-20 team in 2010–11 and 2011–12 season, and previously U17 youth team in 2008–09 and 2009–10 season.
-Marcone also occasionally worked with first team as fourth keeper in 2011–12 Serie A. He wore no.93 shirt, his year of birth.
+Born in Bucharest, Romania, Marcone started his professional career at Italian club Siena.
+On 30 August 2007, he joined the Tuscan team from Esperia on a temporary deal, which would later be made permanent.
+Marcone was a member of the under-20 team during the 2010–11 and 2011–12 seasons, and previously played for the U17 youth team in 2008–09 and the 2009–10 season.
+He was the fourth-choice keeper for the 2011–12 Serie A season.
+He wore the no.93 shirt, representing the year of his birth.

 Vicenza

-In June 2012, the club decided to capitalise his potential market value.
-Despite no real buyer from Serie A and B clubs nor he could enter the first team immediately, the club used player exchange to give an accounting value to the player, in order to pass the financial benchmark of FIGC.
-He was swapped with Giulio Cavallari of Vicenza Calcio in co-ownership deal, while Marcone's team-mate Alessandro Iacobucci (keeper), who spent 2011–12 season in South Tyrol, were swapped to Parma along with Pacini and Rossi.
-Moreover the deal was completed on 29 June 2012, the second last day of 2011–12 financial year, which ended on 30 June.
+In June 2012, the club decided to capitalise on his potential market value.
+Despite there being no interested buyers from Serie A and Serie B clubs, nor could he join the first team immediately, the club used player exchange to give an accounting value to the player, in order to pass the financial benchmark of the FIGC.
+He was swapped with Giulio Cavallari of Vicenza in a co-ownership deal, while Marcone's teammate, goalkeeper, Alessandro Iacobucci, who spent the 2011–12 season in with South Tyrol, were swapped to Parma along with Pacini and Rossi.
+Moreover the deal was completed on 29 June 2012, the second to last day of the 2011–12 financial year, which ended on 30 June.
 However, his new "market" value to his new club, would be a cost in term of amortization as a kind of intangible asset.
 Half of Marcone was "valued" €750,000 and Cavallari €768,000, made only €18,000 cash involved.
-Marcone signed a 3-year contract.
+Marcone signed a three-year contract.

 In July 2012, Marcone left for South Tyrol (Südtirol, Alto Adige) to replace Iacobucci, who left for Spezia, a Serie B club.

-On the next day South Tyrol also signed Matteo Grandi from Cesena.
-Marcone successfully became the first choice and Grandi as deputy.
+The next day, South Tyrol signed Matteo Grandi from Cesena.
+Marcone became the new first choice, with Grandi deputising.